ApurvaBhargava/my-curriculum-vitae/README.md

   - Collaborated on building automated ML pipelines for document extraction.
   - Fine-tuned Flan-T5 LLM with reflection tuning and custom loss function for extraction of fields from documents.
 - **Fraud or Income Misrepresentation**
+  - Built and deployed siamese-network based model for detecting unexpected fonts in a document by generating font embedding and comparing to expected font distribution.
+  - Tested Gemini and ChatGPT models for detecting misalignment and inconsistent fonts in documents.
   - Built and deployed fraudulent paystub detection model with a 5% fraud flagging rate and negligible false positives (this is one of our top revenue generating products).
   - Built and deployed near duplicate detection model for detecting bank statement fraud with 3% fraud flagging rate and negligible false positives.
   - Built graph autoencoder based model utilizing relationships in transaction data for detecting anomalous (fraudulent) bank statements.